JumanaCS/JumanaCS/README.md

 - 🫐 Location: New Orleans, Louisiana
 - Creating my own start-up app business.
 Starting with the app ['ScholarUp'](https://github.com/JumanaCS/ScholarUp)
-- 🫧 Working on my portfolio website
-- Excited to be mentored by Sabrina Farmer
+- 🫧 Excited to be mentored by Sabrina Farmer
-- 💫 Will be attending Grace Hopper in October 2024
+- Attending Grace Hopper in October 2024
-- Portfolio Website: www.cyberjumana.com
+- 💫 Portfolio Website: www.cyberjumana.com

 📧 How to reach me - [LinkedIn](https://www.linkedin.com/in/jumana-sul).